gbrlprs/gbrlprs/README.md

 </p>

 <p align="center">
-  most repositories are private due to NDAs or under development.<br>
+  most repositories are private due to NDAs or under development outside GitHub.<br>
   selected public tools and write-ups will be published here over time.
 </p>